sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 ## Model
 ---
-This refers to Model entity, which contains the details of Model, Model contains all the properties of the base Entity defined above.
+This refers to Model entity, which contains the details of the model, Model contains all the properties of the base Entity defined above.

-### .model_instance
-This methode returns the Model object (created and deployed by extending model base- ModelABC).
+- **.model_instance**: This methode returns the Model object (created and deployed by extending model base- ModelABC).

 ## EntityList
 ---